-The fourth line (fifth in a calculation using the basis set library) looks a bit devastating.
+The fourth line (fifth in a calculation using the basis set library with "BASIS" in line 1) looks a bit devastating.
 However, for ordinary Hartree-Fock or MP2 calculations, only the number of different atom types and the charge need to be given (if the molecule is charged), as symmetry and Hartree-Fock occupation will be taken care of by the program.
 Thus this line could in the above example be reduced to or even more concisely (though not more readable) as